 How do we know if the vaccine is safe?

 It’s important to know that vaccines go through more testing than any other pharmaceuticals.
 First, small groups of people receive the trial vaccine.
-Next, vaccine is given to people with particular characteristics (e.g., age, race, and physical health).
+Next, vaccine is given to people with certain characteristics (e.g., age, race, and physical health).
 Then, vaccine is given to tens of thousands of people and tested for effectiveness and safety.

 Visit Ensuring the Safety of COVID-19 Vaccines in the United States | CDC for more information.